AlexTh95/Q-Learning_Agent/README.md

 The purpose of the project is the implementation of a Q-Learning agent on a Grid World environment given the target's ability to move (relatively slow).

-The actors of the environment werer slightly modified to fit the q-learning algorithm purposes:
+The actors of the environment were slightly modified to fit the q-learning algorithm purposes:

 -The Q-learning agent is the class "Bug".